c64scene-ar/c64demo/README.md

 # C64 Projects!

-Compile the c64 demo project with KickAssembler
+Compile the c64 demo project with xa65 + spindle!
 Check the Wiki for a route map and other projects.

 # Documentation